 Address: 2480 Chūgūshi, Nikko, Tochigi 321-1661

-This Teishoku restaurant is a local gathering place that offers soba, udon, tempura, and hearty sets for a great price.
+Aizuya Shokudo is a Teishoku restaurant and local gathering place that offers soba, udon, tempura, and hearty sets for a great price.
 Enjoy the homeliness of this showa-era style shop.
 We recommend trying out their buckwheat soba noodles with shiitake mushrooms.

 Address: 2482 Chūgūshi, Nikko, Tochigi 321-1661

 After a morning full of exploration, it’s time to sit down for a good meal!
 For anyone craving a meaty lunch, check out Maple.
-They have smoked fish from the lake, as well as locally-sourced wild deer.
+They have smoked fish from the lake, as well as locally-sourced wild deer and local Wagyu Beef.